evolvedbinary/fusion-studio/README.md

-# Pebble
+# Fusion Studio
 [![Build Status](https://travis-ci.com/evolvedbinary/pebble.svg?branch=master)](https://travis-ci.com/evolvedbinary/pebble)

-An IDE and Management Tool for Granite.
+An IDE and Management Tool for Fusion DB.

 This repository holds the code for packaging the IDE as a client Desktop application.
 To use this with Granite you will also need the server-side API installed, you can find that here: [pebble-api](https://github.com/evolvedbinary/pebble-api).